Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 - Use the in-page search feature of your browser (in most Windows browsers you can access it using the `CTRL` + `F` keyboard shortcut).
 - Enter a **search term** to find the module you are looking for - e.g., Key Vault.
 - **Move through the search results until you locate the desired module.** If you are unable to find a published module, return to the table of contents and expand the **All modules** link to search both published and proposed modules - i.e., modules that are planned, likely in development but not published yet.
 - After finding the desired module, click on the **module's name**.
-This link will lead you to the official Hashicorp Terraform registry page for the module where you can find the module's documentation and examples.
+This link will lead you to the official Hashicorp Terraform Registry page for the module where you can find the module's documentation and examples.

 ### Module details and examples